Major Section: PROOF-CHECKER

 Major Section: PROOF-CHECKER-COMMANDS

-See the documentation for help!
+See the documentation for help!.

-has been included in addition to help!
+Help-long has been included in addition to help! for historical

 reasons.
 (Such a command is included in Pc-Nqthm).